-- Slow Motion Fall: Any time someone falls to their death.
-Which happens frequently, to people you like.
+- Slow-Motion Fall: Any time someone falls to their death, which happens frequently and to people you like.

 - Sorting Algorithm of Mortality: Subverted.
-Every scrap of Genre Savvy says that Rickston will have a bridge dropped on him early on, while Astrid will survive and leave with the Doctor; no such luck.
+Everything says that Rickston will have a bridge dropped on him early on, while Astrid will survive and leave with the Doctor; no such luck.

-- Foon really didn't need to throw herself off the bridge with the Host once she roped it.
+- Stupid Sacrifice: Foon really didn't need to throw herself off the bridge with the Host once she roped it.
 It's implied she was Driven to Suicide.

-- Super-Powered Robot Meter Maids: Information: The Hosts are meant to be servants and decorations, yet their halos can decapitate people.
-Justified, though; they were installed because the owner was planning to use them to kill everyone.
+- Super-Powered Robot Meter Maids: Information: The Hosts are meant to be servants and decorations, yet their halos can decapitate people and they have the strength of ten.
+It's justified in that they were installed because the owner was planning to use them to kill everyone.